spacecatpixel/lokidocs/SNFullGuide.md

 ## Express Setup Guide

 This section is for power users who are more familiar with servers and the CLI interface.
+There's a couple of things your going to want to do before you commence.

+ **1. Get a Server that meets requirements**
->Run the Daemon on a server from a non-root user account, then stake from a local wallet (or a wallet on a separate server).
+ **2. Run the Daemon on a server from a non-root user account, then stake from a local wallet (or a wallet on a separate server).**

-Swap `<#VERSION>` with the [latest version](https://github.com/loki-project/loki/releases/latest), example `1.0.2`
+> where `<VERSION>` is mentioned replace with the [latest version](https://github.com/loki-project/loki/releases/latest), example `1.0.3`

-**Get a Server that meets requirements**

-Terminal - Daemon Tab

-//ssh in to your server
+**3. Connect via SSH to your server**

-//add new user
+**4. add new user**

 `sudo adduser snode`